aidanbudd/bosc2015/README.md

 We're not sure how well github will allow us to have the discussions we need to have, to make this publishable - but we decided that we'd at least give it a try.

+To start off, we'll try building together a list of features of great open source bioinformatics communities, by editing together using fork and pull requests the list of features we put together during the unconference session, found in the file: listOfFeaturesOfGreatOSBCs.md

 ## The big/small print